Ihtyaz/On-Chip-Clock-Multiplier-PLL-VSD/README.md

 * On-Chip Clock Multiplier: Amplifies incoming low frequency clock signal into a high freqeuncy clock signal, in order to improve performance.
 This is especially required by processors that demand high frequency clock signals.

-Processors come in two cat
+Processors come in two types - Synchronous and Asynchronous; those that require a clock signal are categorized as synchronouse and those that don't are categorized as asynchronous.